 What is mortgage refinancing and how do you do it?

 You can refinance your Dutch mortgage through your existing loan provider or you can switch providers.
 It could be wise to shop around and compare mortgage rates.
-Independent mortgage advisors like Finsens have access to all lenders in the Netherlands and are able to compare rates and conditions for you in order to get the best deal.
+Independent mortgage advisers have access to all lenders in the Netherlands and are able to compare rates and conditions for you in order to get the best deal.

 Benefits of refinancing your Dutch mortgage

 If you have a Dutch mortgage with a fixed rate interest rate, refinancing your mortgage can make sense if current interest rates are lower than the rate you’re paying.
 Interest rates in the Netherlands are currently low, at around 2.1 – 2.4 percent on a 10-year fixed interest rate and around 2.6 – 2.9 percent on a 15-year fixed interest rate.
 A further discount on the interest rate may apply thanks to a lower loan-to-value.